nh-server/switch-guide/docs/extras/theming.md

 !!! tip ""
-	If you get the error "Residentmenu is not found in lyt dir":

-	- You probably are using outdated or badly dumped keys.
-Delete all key files off the sd card and re-dump them with lockpick

 	My switch crashes on boot after i installed a theme!:

 	- You installed a bad theme.
 You can remove it by going into the `(CFW)/Titles/0100000000001000/romfs/lyt` and deleting every file in that folder